LukeS03/Y2_S2_SoftwareEngineeringProject/design/Sprint_03_Design.md

 		StartPhaseClaimTerritories()
 	If in StartFortifyTerritories phase:
 		StartPhaseFortifyTerritories()
+    if in TurnPlacementStage:
+        Show Gui's "NumInputMenu", where the message prompts the player to fortify the territory, the minimum value is 1, and the maximum value is the amount of available tokens that player has.

+SpinboxInputSignal(int numInput): (Called when the "Confirm" button is clicked for the spinbox menu.)
+    if in TurnPlacementStage:
+        Get territory currently selected by the UI add the numInput parameter value to the territory's tokens subtract the numInput parameter value from the player's tokens.

 EndTurnStageButton: (Called when the end turn stage button is clicked)
     if in TurnPlacementStage:
+        TurnTransition()

 TurnTransition:
 	If in StartClaimTerritories Phase: